-• The cost of raw materials, consumables, and services required for carrying out the activities;

-• Interest paid on loans used in the activities (except

-interest paid to a related party in the case of a branch);

-• Salaries, wages, and similar payments made to employees;

-• Rent;

-- Insurance premiums;

-- Bad debts;

-- Depreciation (at specified rates);

-• Donations, gifts, aid, and subscriptions to charitable, humanitarian, scientific, cultural, or sporting activities paid in the State of Qatar to governmental authorities, public bodies, or institutions, or any other authorized body in the State of Qatar (capped at 3% of net income prior to charitable and certain other deductions); and

-• Entertainment expenses (leisure, hotel accommodation for personal use, holidays, club fees, etc.) up to 2% of net income or QAR 500,000 (before the deduction of entertainment expenses and certain other grants and donations).
+- The cost of raw materials, consumables, and services required for carrying out the activities; - Interest paid on loans used in the activities (except interest paid to a related party in the case of a branch); Salaries, wages, and similar payments made to employees; - · Rent; - · Insurance premiums; - Bad debts (subject to meeting certain conditions); - Depreciation (at specified rates); - Donations, gifts, aid, and subscriptions to charitable, humanitarian, scientific, cultural, or sporting activities paid in Qatar to governmental authorities, public bodies, or institutions, or any other authorized body in Qatar (capped at 3% of net income prior to charitable and certain other deductions); and - Entertainment expenses (leisure, hotel accommodation for personal use, holidays, club fees, etc.) up to 2% of net income (before the deduction of entertainment expenses and certain other grants and donations), capped at QAR 500,000.

 Under the QFC tax regime, taxable profits are classified as Qatari-source if they arise in or are derived from Qatar.
 Profits derived by an unregulated QFC firm from services provided in Qatar for use outside Qatar are nontaxable, provided certain conditions are met.
-By concession, specific QFC entities involved in the World Cup 2022 and FIFA competitions in Qatar are exempt from tax but not from other compliance obligations.
 QFC entities listed on the Qatar Stock Exchange are eligible for exempt status, subject to meeting several conditions.
 QFC entities meeting certain criteria also may be exempt from tax on income derived from defense or security contracts carried out for the benefit of the Ministry of Defense, the Ministry of Interior, or other state defense or security agencies.